2023-07-19 22:02:00

 Finally, ten students – five girls and five boys – worked on the media skills of senior citizens in Lungau.
 At the very beginning, the project participants were made aware of the risks in online banking and other dangers such as the “nephew trick” by the Raiffeisenbank Lungau and the police prevention agency.

 Participant Maria Langer: “You can never stop learning.
-I was very enthusiastic about the idea.
+I was very enthusiastic regarding the idea.
 I was very lucky with Samuel.
 I was in such good hands.
 He showed so much patience.
 I was pleasantly surprised.
 He gave me a hard job I wrote down the most important things on a big piece of paper.
 I’ve already registered for next season.
 I really like taking photos.
 If I can send my family photos digitally, that’s great.
 Then I save myself the printout and postage,” she says 90 year old.

 If the timetable and Samuel Kosakiewic’s free time allowed, they made an appointment: “Mrs. Langer now uses WhatsApp to send photos.
 I also explained the alarm clock function – she always takes a nap – to her.
 The project is good for everyone involved Profit.
 I was also able to learn new things, especially in dealing with older people.”